kevinctofel/Gatsby/posts/why-i-bought-a-surface-duo-or-two.md

 You get the idea.

 Here's the thing: I care less about hardware specs these days and more about the user experience.
+And guess what.
+The Pixel 4 I'm currently using has the exact same Qualcomm Snapdragon 855 and 6 GB of memory that the Duo has.
+Clearly, the Pixel 4 meets my performance needs, else I wouldn't be using it.
+So it's pretty safe to assume the Duo will meet my needs too.